sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202108.0/data-import-categories/special-product-types/product-options/file-details-product-option-price.csv.md

   - /docs/en/file-details-product-option-pricecsv
 ---

 This article contains content of the **product_option_price.csv** file to configure Product Option Price information on your Spryker Demo Shop.
-Importing the Product Option Price data sets the net and gross prices for each of the Product Options, per store and per currency.
+Importing the Product Option Price datasets the net and gross prices for each of the Product Options, per store and per currency.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: